infiniflow/infinity/docs/references/pysdk_api_reference.md

 Data to insert.
 Infinity supports inserting multiple rows to a table at one time in the form of `dict[str, Any]` (one row) or `list[dict[str, Any]]` (multiple rows), with each key-value pair corresponding to a column name and a table cell value.

 :::tip NOTE
-When inserting incomplete rows of data, ensure that all uninserted columns have default values when calling `create_table()`.
+- When inserting incomplete rows of data, ensure that all uninserted columns have default values when calling `create_table()`.
 Otherwise, an error will occur.
+- You are not allowed to insert both complete and incomplete rows of data in one request.
 For information about setting default column values, see `create_table()`.
 :::